How to build a home extension

-Any type of addition/extension will require a building permit and architectural plans.
+Any type of home extension or addition will require a building permit and architectural plans.
 Depending on the complexity of the work, a plan from a structural engineer could be sufficient.

 The type of extension is the biggest determining factor when it comes to price.
 When you’re in the planning and budgeting phases, it’s important to think long-term.
-The cost per sq.ft increases significantly the smaller the expansion both in terms of labor and construction materials, so if you anticipate needing more space down the line, it is advisable to get all work done in one shot.
+A smaller expansion will be more expensive in terms of cost per square foot when accounting for labor and construction materials.
+So, if you anticipate needing more space in the future, you should consider getting all the work done in one shot.

-Building down: adding a basement
+Building down: Adding a basement

 Average price: $225/sq.ft or $180,000 for 800 sq.ft

-Building up: adding a storey
+Building up: Adding a story

 Average price: $200/sq.ft or $160,000 for 800 sq.ft

-Building out: adding an extension
+Building out: Adding an extension

-Garage: $135/sq.ft or $108,000 for 800 sq.ft
+- Garage: $135/sq.ft or $108,000 for 800 sq.ft

-On foundation: $195/sq.ft or $156,000 for 800 sq.ft
+- On foundation: $195/sq.ft or $156,000 for 800 sq.ft

-On piles: $160/sq.ft or $128,000 for 800 sq.ft
+- On piles: $160/sq.ft or $128,000 for 800 sq.ft

-- In a pile extension, supports (or piles) are driven into the ground to support the expanded footprint of your home.
+- In a pile foundation, supports (or piles) are driven into the ground to support the expanded footprint of your home.
 While this is the most cost-effective option, it’s only possible if you want to expand on one floor.
-If you think in the future, you may want to build up as well, you’ll need to pour a foundation.
+If you think long-term and may want to build up as well, you’ll need to pour a foundation.